 The proved undeveloped bitumen reserves attributed to the Leismer Project and the Hangingstone Project will transition to proved developed reserves with the drilling and start-up of sustaining wells.
 The probable undeveloped bitumen reserves attributed to the Hangingstone Project will transition to proved developed reserves with the drilling and start-up of additional sustaining wells.
-The probable undeveloped bitumen reserves attributed to Leismer Project 2 and the Corner Project will transition to proved developed reserves with the sanctioning, construction and commissioning of the Leismer Project 2 and the Corner Project, respectively.
+The probable undeveloped bitumen reserves attributed to Leismer Project 2 and the Corner Project will transition to proved developed reserves with the drilling and start-up of the Leismer Project 2 and the Corner Project 2.

 Once proved and/or probable undeveloped reserves are identified in respect of Athabasca's Light Oil assets, they are generally scheduled into Athabasca's development plans.
-Athabasca plans to develop the proved and probable undeveloped reserves that have been attributed to its Light Oil assets within the next six years.
+Athabasca plans to develop the proved and probable undeveloped reserves that have been attributed to its light oil assets within the next nine years.
+Development plans have been designed to be funded within cash flow in the current commodity price environment.
 Athabasca's undeveloped bitumen reserves, which are considered to be longer term opportunities, are expected to be developed over the next several decades.
 For additional information regarding projects that have undeveloped bitumen reserves, see "Description of Our Business - Our Development Strategy for Our Principal Properties - Thermal Oil Division".